 One of the strongest opportunities currently for real estate investors is found in value-add multifamily properties in the $1 million – $10 million price range.
 With a growing population of renters, real estate investors are seizing on the opportunity to capitalize on the socio-economic shift from home ownership to renting.
 Value-add multifamily investing creates returns via increasing a property’s net operating income (NOI).
-The higher NOI stems from higher rents, lower operating expense ratios.
-The stronger, more efficient cash flow in turns lowers the capitalization rate and increases the property’s market value.
+The higher NOI stems from higher rents and lower operating expense ratios.
+The stronger, more efficient cash flow in turn lowers the capitalization rate and increases the property’s market value.

 1) Purchase and Refinance Options

 Many flexible financing options are available to value-add multifamily investors.
 You can either purchase a property in need of rehab or refinance and rehab a property you currently own.
 Many current property owners don’t realize that their property’s accrued equity can be tapped via financing to fund the rehab.
 This strategy is extremely cash efficient.
 Similarly, an existing property’s equity can be tapped to purchase a new value-add project, driving overall portfolio growth

 The overall terms of the loan will vary based on which strategy you are looking to pursue.
 For investors looking to maximize leverage, 80% LTC is widely available in the market.
 But the financing is there to help you complete the project in a way that is most aligned with your goals.